Top 10 Types of Financial Models

 There are many different types of financial models.
 In this guide, we will outline the top 10 most common models used in corporate finance by financial modeling professionals.

 Here is a list of the 10 most common types of financial models:

-To learn more about each of the types of financial models and perform detailed financial analysis, we have laid out detailed descriptions below.
+To learn more about each of the types of financial models and to perform detailed financial analysis, we have laid out detailed descriptions below.
 The key to being able to model finance effectively is to have good templates and a solid understanding of corporate finance.

 The 3 statement model is the most basic setup for financial modeling.
-As the name implies, in this model the three statements (income statement, balance sheet, and cash flow) are all dynamically linked with formulas. in Excel.
-The objective is to set it up so all the accounts are connected, and a set of assumptions can drive changes in the entire model.
-It’s important to know how to link the 3 financial statements, which requires a solid foundation of accounting, finance and Excel skills.
+As the name implies, in this model the three statements (income statement, balance sheet, and cash flow) are all dynamically linked with formulas in Excel.
+The objective is to set it up so all the accounts are connected and a set of assumptions can drive changes in the entire model.
+It’s important to know how to link the 3 financial statements, which requires a solid foundation of accounting, finance, and Excel skills.

 Learn the foundations in our online financial modeling courses.

 The DCF model builds on the 3 statement model to value a company based on the Net Present Value (NPV) of the business’ future cash flow.
 The DCF model takes the cash flows from the 3 statement model, makes some adjustments where necessary, and then uses the XNPV function in Excel to discount them back to today at the company’s Weighted Average Cost of Capital (WACC).